-Standards of Treatment and Care
+Standards of treatment of treatment and care.

 - The standard of treatment and care that is provided by any doctor practicing in the Islands should meet the professional requirements set out by the General Medical Council.
 From a patient's perspective, you should be satisfied and confident about the standard of treatment and care that you are receiving.

 - If you have any questions or concerns relating to the care provided by your doctor you should contact your GP practice.
 For MSG doctors you should contact the MSG practice, Tel: 01481 238565.
 You can also leave feedback by contacting the Customer Care Team on 01481 725241 ext: 4969